Author: Mary Margaret Thomas

 ROSARY & ROSÉ because even Mary prayed for wine.

 Held on the Third Thursday of the month at 7 PM in the Cenacle room of the Trinity building.
-Bring your rosary and a snack to share.
+Come pray the rosary with other moms and enjoy a relaxing evening with snacks.
+Whether you pray the rosary often or maybe it’s been a minute, come as you are!
+Nurslings and expecting mothers are welcome!

 MOMS & MUFFINS because motherhood loves company.

-Second and Fourth Tuesdays in the Youth Lounge from 10 AM-12 PM .
-Come enjoy a snack and a playdate.
+Second and Fourth Tuesdays in the Youth Lounge from 10 AM-12 PM.
+Bring your little ones and enjoy a snack.
+Please use the side entry of the Parish Hall for a direct entrance to the Youth Lounge.
 Children 5 and under.
 Coffee and toys are provided.

 UPCOMING EVENTS: